Carlito's Way | 1993

 It’s in Le Figaro Cafe, which stood at 168 Bleecker Street at MacDougal Street, that the pair talk over old times.
 The premises is currently closed.

 Gail's apartment is 17 Gay Street, also in the village, and it's at the end of Gay Street, at the junction with Waverly Place, that Brigante is arrested.

 Dodging the bad guys, Brigante jumps onto the South Ferry subway train at 125th Street Station on Park Avenue in Harlem.

-The final bravura confrontation takes place all over Grand Central Station, 42nd Street at Park Avenue, with a shoot-out on the Park Avenue elevator.
+The final bravura confrontation takes place at Grand Central Station, 42nd Street at Park Avenue, with a bravura shoot-out sequence set on the Park Avenue escalator.